Seeing relativity -- I. Ray tracing in a Schwarzschild metric to explore the maximal analytic extension of the metric and making a proper rendering of the stars: Defining the observer and its camera

 \section{Defining the observer and its camera}

-We assume that the images we want to simulate are those that would be seen by an observer is endowed with a four velocity $u_\OBS^\mu$ that either result from a chosen trajectory (possibly following a geodesic or not) or from any user defined data.
-We do not take into account the fact that the observer is unlikely to survive to his/her journey within the black hole metric either because of arbitrarily large acceleration iposed by some non geodesic motion or because of arbitrarily large tidal effects endured close or wthin a black hole of sufficiently small mass.
-We simulate here standard image and do not address the interesting issue of stereoscopic vision as was done in Ref.~\cite{hamilton10}.
+We assume that the images we want to simulate are those that would be seen by an observer is endowed with a four-velocity $u_\OBS^\mu$ that either results from a chosen trajectory (possibly following a geodesic or not) or from any user defined data.
+We do not take into account the fact that the observer is unlikely to survive to his/her journey within the black hole environment either because of arbitrarily large acceleration imposed by some non geodesic motion (staying static just above the horizon, for example) or because of arbitrarily large tidal effects endured close or within a black hole of sufficiently small mass.
+We simulate here standard images and do not address much the interesting issue of stereoscopic vision as was done in Ref.~\cite{hamilton10}.

 The camera orientation is described by a set of three unit orthogonal spacelike vectors, $X^\mu$, $Y^\mu$, $Z^\mu$ all of which are orthogonal to $u_\OBS^\mu$.
 We define the orientation of the camera by the following assumptions: \begin{itemize}